-Podgorica is not only the biggest and most populated city in Montenegro, but it is also likewise the political, social and social center of probably the most seasoned nation.
-From royal residences once possessed by the Montenegrin imperial family to comfortable backstreet exhibitions overflowing with old style loves, the city’s art scene is gathered in a progression of energizing settings.
+Podgorica is not only the biggest and most populated city in Montenegro, but it is also the political, economic, and social center of probably the most seasoned nation.
+From royal residences once possessed by the Montenegrin imperial family to comfortable backstreet exhibitions overflowing with old-style loves, the city’s art scene is gathered in a progression of energizing settings.

 With an uncommon assortment of old-style and present-day art in the center of town, guests to Al Galerija can wonder about crafted by various renowned stone workers and painters including Milo Milunović, Ace Prijić, Vojo Stanic, Milicof, and Catherine Švabić, among numerous others.
 An enticing fortune bay of works small and huge, the exhibition has a warm, natural climate that basically can’t be found anyplace else in the city.